Gabriel-8813/Languages_and_ML/README.md

 Data Merging

-After cleaning, an outer merge was done on the Endangered Languages and Widely Spoken Languages datasets.
+After cleaning, an outer merge was done on the Endangered Languages and Widely Spoken Languages datasets and finally the data was combined with the original dataset used previously.
 The merged dataset was stored as df_languages.
-Some additional cleaning was done to this, and finally the df_language_final.csv was ready for the Random Forest Model.
+Some additional cleaning was done to this, to get it ready for the Random Forest Model.

 ## Random Forest Implementation